Australia's slow reaction to the coronavirus crisis | DW | 01.04.2020

-Returning to Australia from Germany, reporter Sean Goodwin found that his home country's reaction to the coronavirus crisis mirrored its laid-back attitude.
+Returning to Australia from Germany, reporter Sean Goodwin found that his home country's reaction to the coronavirus crisis mirrors its laid-back attitude.
 Where does this optimistic mentality come from?

-Like many expats and travellers, I recently took an emergency flight home.
-But when I left Germany in the middle of a crisis and arrived in Australia, I wondered whether I'd landed in a completely different reality.
+Like many expats and travelers, I recently took an emergency flight home.
+But, when I left Germany in the middle of a crisis and arrived in Australia, I wondered whether I'd landed in a completely different reality.

 Having seen Germany's emptied city centers and serious conversations of solidarity and civic duty, there was an eerie sense of life as normal in the casually humming streets of Sydney.